EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Conclusion

 \section{Conclusion}

-In this study, we designed an interactive visual analytics system we named EpiMob to effectively measure and evaluate different human mobility restrictions (i.e., screening, telecommuting, and regional lockdown) for epidemic control.
-First, a novel trajectory-based SEIR model is proposed to simulate the spread of an epidemic based on real-world human mobility data and city POI data.
-Then, we designed a ``trajectory replacement'' strategy to generate a new set of human trajectories according to mobility restrictions.
-The newly generated trajectories were input into our trajectory-based SEIR model to trigger a new round of simulation.
-EpiMob enables users to easily select one policy or a combination of policies as the simulation target with interactive visual assistance.
-By employing advanced visualization techniques, these simulation results could be confirmed and compared in a well-organized and user-friendly layout.
+In this study, an interactive visual analytics system called EpiMob was designed to effectively measure and evaluate different human mobility restrictions for epidemic control.
+EpiMob enables users to easily select one policy or a combination of policies as a simulation target with interactive visual assistance.
+By employing advanced visualization techniques, the simulation results can be confirmed, compared, and deeply analyzed in a well-organized and user-friendly layout.
 The functionality and usability of our system were validated by conducting multiple case studies and interviews with domain experts.
-In the future, we plan to continue to improve our system in the following respects: (1) integrating additional epidemic control policies; (2) enhancing the trajectory processing capability for larger amounts of trajectory data; and (3) modifying the user interface to improve the user experience.
+Even so, there are still some shortcomings, and we expect to address them in subsequent work.

 \ifCLASSOPTIONcaptionsoff

 \fi